Nathaniel-github/LineWaiter/README.md

 * First clone and unzip the repository
 * Next open in your preferred IDE (we used Pycharm)
+* Add the .env file with the database and email server passwords to LineWaiter (next to app.py)
 * Open the terminal and run the following command
 ```sh
 cd LineWaiter